esse-io/devops-deployer/README.md

 ## Post Configuration

+### LDAP
-* Create organization member:
+* Create organization member
-Create ldap.ldif, you can reference the [ldap.ldif.example](src/scripts/ldap.ldif.example) as an example, and run command to initialize the organization memebers on *bd003*
+Create ldap.ldif, you can reference the [ldap.ldif.example](src/scripts/ldap.ldif.example) as an example, and run command to initialize the organization members on *bd003*
 ```
 $ ldapadd -h localhost -x -D "cn=admin,dc=$host,dc=com" -f ldap.ldif -W
 ```
   - You can login the [LDAP web admin page](https://bd002.$host.com:11443) to change your password, the login DN should be like: ```*cn=david,ou=people,dc=$host,dc=com*```, the login DN of admin should be like: ```*cn=admin,dc=$host,dc=com*```

+### Gitlab
-* Change the Gitlab default password of root user

-  - Point your browser to [Gitlab](https://bd003.$host.com:10443/) and login using the default username and password:
+* Change the Gitlab default password of root user.
+Point your browser to [Gitlab](https://bd003.$host.com:10443/) and login using the default username and password:
 ```
       username: root
       password: 5iveL!fe